Dynamite (Taio Cruz song): Music video

 The music video begins with a group of female mechanics working on cars at a garage.
 Cruz, wearing a red helmet, rides a silver motorbike towards the garage and stops by.
 As the music starts, he takes off his helmet and puts on his black sunglasses.
 He then kicks off a party, complete with a jacuzzi and fireworks.
 As the sun goes down and night falls, Cruz gives an impromptu concert of sorts with the mechanics as his audience.
 An enormous, fiery explosion then goes off behind Cruz, before subsiding into a shower of sparks.

 Cruz has said that this is the perfect backdrop for the subtext of his song and that his inspiration came from "wanting to do things on a bike" since his previous videos included cars and boats.
 "So you're gonna see me spin the tyres on this, which is pretty cool!"
 One of the vehicles brought for the video shoot was a "massive truck" which was used to film big screen project Universal Soldier.
 Speaking of the shoot he said "I've never done a video that has this many props in it.
 We've got the most amazing, wrecked cars."

 An official remix video was created by G-Pain which was published on September 11, 2022.

 Live performances

 Taio performed "Dynamite" for the first time on Live with Regis & Kelly on 9 June 2010.
 Later, he also performed on Jimmy Kimmel Live!, T4 on the Beach, America's Got Talent, GMTV, Dancing with the Stars, and on 31 December 2010, he performed the song on Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.
 On 12 August 2012, Cruz performed "Dynamite" at the 2012 Summer Olympics closing ceremony.
 He also performed it at grand launching of NET.
 TV in 2013.

+Usage in media

+The song is featured in the 2011 video game Just Dance 3.